course-dprep/Airbnb-curfew-impact/README.md

 - In the "docs" file you find the Rmarkdown file, which includes figures and tables build in the analyse part.
 - The ".Gitignore" file lists files and filetypes that don't need to be uploaded to GitHub.
 - The ".Rproj" file includes the settings and options of this project.
-- Finally this repository contains a "Readme" file which you are reading now.
+- Finally, this repository contains a "Readme" file which you are reading now.
 It contains info about the project, authors, packages etc.

 ## Running instructions